GOP Congressman Chris Collins Suspends Reelection Campaign

 Collins, however, continues to insist that he is not guilty, adding that, although he is suspending his campaign, he vows to”fight the meritless charges brought against” him and looks forward to clearing his name of “any wrongdoing.”

 Collins first joined the U.S. House of Representatives when he was elected in 2012.
-Formerly an affluent businessman, Collins is among the top ten wealthiest lawmakers in the country, currently maintaining an average net work of $60 million.
+Formerly an affluent businessman, Collins is among the top 10 wealthiest lawmakers in the country, currently maintaining an average net worth of $60 million.
 The Republican Congressman, however, has since landed himself in legal jeopardy after allegedly selling shares of the Australian pharmaceutical company mentioned above.
 In addition, Collins has been accused of “funneling nonpublic information about a failed drug trial to his son before the company announced it publicly.”

 Today I addressed the false charges that are being brought against me.
 It’s an honor and a privilege to serve the people of #NY27 and I will continue to work hard for you every day as I fight to clear my name. https://t.co/9q363y6dfx